Teaching support from the UK’s largest provider of in-school maths tuition.

 GCSE revision lesson example 1

-Then, each of the following examples is usually presented via drop-down expandable boxes to encourage the user to more easily choose which example they would like to focus on, and directly engage with it step-by-step.
+Each of the following examples is usually presented via drop-down expandable boxes to encourage the user to easily choose which example they would like to focus on.
+Allowing direct step-by-step engagement.

 GCSE revision lesson example 2